Curious about the Canada training credit limit? You’ve come to the right place.

 - A post-secondary-level college, university, or educational institution.

-If your institution falls under any of these categories, then it is eligible for the Canada Training Credit.
+If your institution falls under any of these categories, it is eligible for the Canada Training Credit.